gurshaan17/federated-learning/README.md

 - [ ] Non-IID data distribution across clients
 - [ ] Differential privacy integration
-- [ ] Byzantine-robust aggregation
 - [ ] Communication compression
 - [ ] Multi-GPU support
 - [ ] Visualization of generated images during training

-## References

-- McMahan, H. B., et al. (2017).
-"Communication-Efficient Learning of Deep Networks from Decentralized Data"
-- Goodfellow, I., et al. (2014).
-"Generative Adversarial Networks"
-- Papers on Federated Learning provided in course materials

 ## License

 MIT License - Feel free to use for educational purposes

-## Author

-Created as a Computer Science assignment on Federated Learning

 ## Support

-For issues or questions, please create an issue in the GitHub repository or contact the instructor.
+For issues or questions, please create an issue in the GitHub repository.